mkhan58/pm566-midterm-testupload/pm566-midterm-final.md

 I used 999 to signify there was no weapon used instead of NA.

-The dataset crimeraw is now 584,004 observations and 21 variables.
-This process removed 2,291 rows.
+The crimeraw dataset is now 584,004 observations and 21 variables.
+Overall, the cleaning process removed 2,291 rows.

 After I cleaned the data, I saved it as an .rds file.